-Learning Outcomes Relevant modules B4.1.
+Learni Learning Outcomes B4.1.
 Describe the impact of sustainability on existing and new buildings.
-LAW4RFW CON4TE1 CON4TE2 B4.2.
+CON4TE1 INT4SUS B4.2.
 Demonstrate the ability to write in a range of formats.
-MAN4POM LAW4RFW LAW4LST TEC4DIG B4.3.
+All B4.3.
 Develop an awareness and ability to evaluate and appraise information.
-MAN4POM LAW4RFW LAW4LST CON4TE1 CON4TE2 TEC4DIG
+All